 A simple and very avoidable mistake.
 Take a few minutes to read over your content.
 Make sure that any of these errors are corrected.
 Don’t embarrass yourself in front of your leads.
 They are supposed to view you as a knowledgeable, informed resource.
 Don’t do anything to cheapen your brand.

 You don’t know your lead’s business

-It’s one thing to have a personalised email directly for your lead, but also take the time to have an understanding of your lead’s company and what it’s trying to accomplish.
+It’s one thing to have a personalized email directly for your lead, but also take the time to have an understanding of your lead’s company and what it’s trying to accomplish.
 It only takes a few minutes to look into and it goes a long way in having a fleshed out communication and richer relationship with your leads.

 You antagonize your leads

-It’s a minor accomplishment to make it past the spam filter and into your lead’s inbox, but that won’t prevent a lead from labelling your email as spam due to poor communication.
+It’s a minor accomplishment to make it past the spam filter and into your lead’s inbox, but that won’t prevent a lead from labeling your email as spam due to poor communication.
 If you and your lead are unfamiliar, don’t approach them as an old friend looking to catch up.
 Never present an interaction in the manner of you replying to a lead if they have never initiated conversation with you.
 It’s simple, but if not followed you could find that your online reputation has been ruined.

 You’ve sent a mass email

-When a lead sees an email that offers a personalised business experience in the context of a cold general email attached to sending list with twenty more people, it’s easy to see how they can be rubbed the wrong way.
+When a lead sees an email that offers a personalized business experience in the context of a cold general email attached to sending list with twenty more people, it’s easy to see how they can be rubbed the wrong way.
 Avoid the shortcuts associated with spam and define your business as respectful and thoughtful through your interactions.